Shwetha Chengappa: Career

 Shwetha has also acted in Kannada movies, Thangigagi with Darshan Thoogudeep and Varsha with Vishnuvardhan.
 Shwetha was a contestant of Bigg Boss Kannada Season 2, which was hosted by Kiccha Sudeep when she emerged in fourth-place.
 She participated in Super Minute aired on ETV Kannada hosted by Ganesh in the grand finale episode along with Nikita Thukral, Deepika Kamaiah, Neethu, Anushree, Kayva, Anumapa and Narendra Babu Sharma.
 She is currently acting as Rani in the Kannada sketch comedy show Majaa Talkies with Srujan Lokesh.

-Awards

-Shwetha has won Best Anchor Award by Zee Kannada in Kutumba awards twice.
-She has also won the Best Actress Award in Madhyamsanman 2013 by Karnataka Government for her role in Arundhathi.